zzaimeche/saltwikiclone/How-to-promote-the-Salt-packages.md

 Your check-list:

+- all new changelog entries are placed on top of the current ones
 - all new entries you've added are there
 - all new patches you've added are there
 - all patches you've removed are also removed